Szybet/WatchySourcingHub/README.md

 I wasn't able to get a original watchy as I was hunting for it from 2021 so...

+**The rest of the repo describes the aliexpress watchy, but I quess they are the same**

 # Further notes that you should know before you buy:
 **All of those issues below, are related to the design of the 2.0 version of the Watchy.
 Don't contact the aliexpress seller for no reason, If you have any questions, ask me through contact below.**
 - The schematic is 1:1 with the oryginal watchy (Now it's the 2.0 version).
 The PCB too because **it is compatible** with official SQFMI metal cases.
 That's why this repo no longer contains schematics for this version.
 They are the same as the SQFMI ones